BandaruSrinivasulu/APIEngine/Workshops/JokeAPI/Part1/JokeAPI-WS-Part1.md

-# Joke API Workshop with API Engine - Part 1
+# Joke API Workshop with the API Engine - Part 1

 ## Introduction

-Welcome to the JOKE API Workshop.
-This session is designed for anyone interested in learning about the API Engine extension for Business Central.
+Welcome to the Joke API Workshop.
+This session is designed for anyone interested in learning about Suite Engine's API Engine extension for Business Central.
 Whether you are new to APIs or looking to expand your knowledge, this workshop will provide you with practical experience and an understanding of API integration within a business environment.

-Throughout this workshop, we will demonstrate the capabilities of the API Engine using the Free Joke API endpoint.
+Throughout this workshop, we will demonstrate the capabilities of the API Engine using the free Joke API endpoint.
 Participants will gain hands-on experience with:

 - Creating an API set, a crucial collection of operations for interacting with a specific API endpoint.
-- Handling API messages to track and analyze the requests and responses during API interaction.
+- Handling API messages to track and analyze requests and responses during API interaction.
 - Configuring API credentials, which are necessary for defining the endpoint URL within the API Engine, even for APIs that do not require traditional authentication.
 - Overriding function URLs to customize and target specific API endpoints according to the needs of your business scenario.

-This introductory session is the first part of the JOKE API Workshop series.
-By the end of this part, you will be equipped with the foundational skills needed to create and manage API calls using the API Engine Extension in Business Central.
+This introductory session is the first part of the Joke API Workshop series.
+By the end of this session, you will be equipped with the foundational skills needed to create and manage API calls using the API Engine extension in Business Central.

+## Requirements

-To participate in this workshop, ensure you have access to a SaaS Business Central environment with the Suite Engine API Engine Extension installed.
+To participate in this workshop, ensure you have access to a SaaS Business Central environment with the Suite Engine API Engine extension installed.
 Detailed information and documentation for the Joke API endpoint can be found at [https://jokeapi.dev/](https://jokeapi.dev/).
 Additionally, our comprehensive YouTube tutorial series on the API Engine can be a valuable resource: [Joke API Video Tutorials](https://www.youtube.com/playlist?list=PLKxx1u9Yh-cQXcJURIWiAQAwePW70o3VQ).

-## Requirements

-To participate in this workshop, you will need access to a SaaS Business Central Environment where the Suite Engine API Engine Extension is installed.

 ## Create an API Set